mhalverson/huts/README.md

 # Setup

-* `virtualenv env` to create a virtualenv named env that will hold our dependencies in a sandbox
+* `python3 -m venv env` to create a virtualenv named env that will hold our dependencies in a sandbox
 * `. env/bin/activate` to activate the virtualenv
-* `pip install -r requirements.in` to install the requirements into the virtualenv.
+* `pip3 install -r requirements.in` to install the requirements into the virtualenv.
 If you're having dependency version issues, you can see what I ended up with in `requirements.txt`.
 But know that I use `requirements.in` to track my immediate dependencies

 # Use

-* `python huts/checklist.py` to generate a checklist of huts visited (printed to stdout)
+* `PYTHONPATH=. python huts/checklist.py` to generate a checklist of huts visited (printed to stdout)
 * `jupyter notebook hut_map.ipynb` to start a Jupyter Notebook server for exploring maps